France's Sarkozy defends economic, personal record

 Quizzed about the economy, Sarkozy said that while Germany remained a model to be emulated, France had held up better than much of Europe in the crisis.

-In a tense and barbed debate, Sarkozy accused his opponent of using artistic license when citing unemployment figures.
+In a tense and barbed debate, Sarkozy accused his opponent of using artistic licence when citing unemployment figures.

 "If unemployment exploded in so many countries, was it my fault it rose in France or did something happen?"
 Sarkozy said.
 "If you didn't include temporary workers in jobless figures when you were finance minister, why would you do it now?"